code-warrior/git-workshop/git-workshop.md

 ## If Time Permits

-- The Git Shell
+- The Git shell

-- What Gets Committed and What Gets Ignored?
+- What gets committed and what gets ignored?

-- Adding Changes Piecemeal
+- Adding changes piecemeal

-- Git Tag
+- Git tag

-- Semantic Versioning
+- Semantic versioning

 - Setting default branches in GitHub